Getting into graduate school

 - Ask for letters of recommendation from faculty members that know you well and like you.
 It’s important to ask several weeks prior to the application deadline, so ask early.
 Don’t feel bad about asking people to send out multiple letters on your behalf — they can very easily hit “print” more than once.
 However, do be specific about how many letters to write and where to send them.
 Look here for some other pointers.

 - Application deadlines are typically at this time (and through January).
 Most students apply to about 10 graduate programs, but there’s no magic number, and the number depends on your situation.
-Keep in mind that each application requires a fee (up to $100), though you may be able to obtain fee waivers, and the Crawford Martin Grant can cover application fees.
+Keep in mind that each application requires a fee (up to $100), though some schools offer fee waivers.
 Be careful to include all necessary materials in your application and avoid these mistakes.
 Also, beware of rolling deadlines — the later you’re accepted, the less likely you are to receive financial aid!